 - Bristol‑Myers Squibb and Mead Johnson in Mead Johnson’s initial public offering and Bristol‑Myers Squibb in the subsequent split‑off of Mead Johnson;

 - The independent directors of KKR Private Equity Investors in its combination transaction with KKR & Co.
 L.P., which achieved the public listing of the KKR private equity business; and

 - Steven Spielberg in connection with the formation of the new DreamWorks film studio in partnership with Reliance and DreamWorks Animation SKG in its initial public offering.

-Ms. Conway has been recognized as a leading lawyer in employee benefits and executive compensation by Chambers USA: America’s Leading Lawyers for Business from 2010 through 2014; The Legal 500 from 2010 through 2014; and The Best Lawyers in America in 2013 and 2014.
+Ms. Conway has been recognized as a leading lawyer in employee benefits and executive compensation by Chambers USA: America’s Leading Lawyers for Business from 2010 through 2014; The Legal 500 from 2010 through 2014; and The Best Lawyers in America from 2013 through 2015.